limsammy/guildroster/README.md

 #### Relationships

-- **Accounts ↔ Guilds**:
+- **Users ↔ Guilds**:
-  An account can belong to multiple guilds.
+  An account can have many guilds.

 - **Guilds ↔ Members**:
   A guild has many members.

 - **Guilds ↔ Teams**:
-  A guild can have multiple teams.
+  A guild can have many teams.

 - **Members ↔ Toons**:
-  A member can have multiple toons (characters).
+  A member can have many toons (characters).

 - **Teams ↔ Members**:
-  Teams are composed of multiple members.
+  Teams are composed of many members.

 - **Teams ↔ Raids**:
-  Each team can participate in multiple raids.
+  Each team can participate in many raids.

 - **Raids ↔ Scenarios**:
   Each raid is associated with a scenario (raid instance) from the lookup table.